Gryt

 Theme support

-Gryt supports light and dark themes with system preference detection.
-Both themes are designed for WCAG AA color contrast compliance, and we are working toward full AAA compliance.
+Gryt supports light and dark themes with system-preference detection.
+Both themes use the Radix UI color system, which targets WCAG AA contrast ratios.
+A formal, independent contrast audit has not yet been completed, and we are working toward full AAA compliance.

 Focus management